datacentricdesign/sig/_posts/2022-10-13-conversation-sandy.markdown

 ---
 layout: post
 date: 2022-10-13
+title: Conversation with Sandy Gould
 ---

 ![Sandy Gould](public/img/conversations/gould.jpg)

-# Conversation with Sandy Gould

-## Data consumption and experiences in the research process
+# Data consumption and experiences in the research process

 * When: On Oct 21st, 2022 at 16:00 CEST
 * Where: